Horsetail, Scouring Rush, etc.

 I was given my start of Horsetail by Augustine Taylor of Leland, Mississippi in May of 2010.
 She had this HUGE Agave americana ssp. protoamericana in her front yard that flowered that summer.
 A good friend of mine, Kyle Hall, and I stopped in to see it and noticed she also had a lot of Equisetum growing next to the Agave, in the yard and in the ditch.
 She told me I could have all I wanted… SO, I dug up 9 small plants and brought them home.
 I first had them in their own pots, but later decided to put them all in one.
 Knowing how invasive they could be, I left them in the pot.
 I also knew someday I would move from the mansion and I would want to take them with me.
 They say a photo is worth a thousand words and I took quite a few of my Equisetum hyemale.

 Even though the Equisetum hyemale pretty much grows anywhere all over the world as a perennial, I brought the pot inside for the winter.
 When people would come for a visit and see the horsetail in the sunroom, they looked at it then at me like I was a little off my rocker.
 I had a lot of plants which didn’t help.
+Besides that, I was new to gardening in the south and I had five sunrooms in the mansion.

 Once the horsetail was back outside it started sending up new shoots again.